icopy-site/awesome-cn/docs/awesome/awesome-web-monetization.md

   >
   > You can also test your website [with the dependency](https://github.com/jkga/is-web-monetized#usage).

-- [Paytrackr](https://github.com/sorxrob/paytrackr) - Track and manage your micropayments into one place.
+- [Paytrackr](https://github.com/thomasbnt/paytrackr) - (Forked from [wobsoriano/paytrackr](https://github.com/wobsoriano)) - Track and manage your micropayments into one place.

   > PayTrackr is the easiest and safest way to track and manage your micropayments to web monetized websites, having a web monetization provider membership.